Gish (video game): Development and release

 Gish was developed by Chronic Logic—an indie game studio based in Santa Cruz, California, and founded in 2001—without external funding.
 The game was the idea of Edmund McMillen, Chronic Logic's artist and designer, as the company was looking for a new game concept that used the physics from its previous puzzle video game, Triptych.
 Alex Austin, the lead programmer, was initially against the idea until McMillen convinced him of the concept.
 Over a longer time period, the developers were able to test out several concepts.
 They came up with further ideas and discarded those that did not work, such as the original plan of giving Gish an arm to swing with.

 The development process was split into two halves.
 The first focused on the physics and issues with collision detection.
 Austin used the MS-DOS Editor to write the source code, compiling it with Visual C++.
 The second half covered "everything else", including the level design, which was changed multiple times, and a level editor.
 They were driven by the "make it fun" principle of games like Super Mario Bros. and Pitfall!, which they played during the production.
 Using Adobe Photoshop and Macromedia Flash, McMillen designed original characters, including 36 enemies, which later had to be reduced to 16 due to time constraints.
 Austin also cited self-imposed crunch time as an issue during development.
 The total development time was eight months.
 Gish was released for Microsoft Windows on May 4, 2004, and ported to Linux and Mac OS X on August 2, 2004.

+Music and sound effects of the game were created by Tim Smolens and Jeff Attridge of Game Audio Magic.
+It features remixes of songs by Smolens's band Estradasphere.

-Chronic Logic disbanded shortly after Gishs release, which cost the game potential publishing deals, McMillen later joined Austin at his news venture, Cryptic Sea.
+Chronic Logic disbanded shortly after Gishs release, which cost the game potential publishing deals, McMillen later joined Austin at his new venture, Cryptic Sea.
 Another Mac OS X version, compatible with all variants of the operating system, was released by Cryptic Sea in December 2007.
 Reflexive Entertainment distributed the game through its online game portal, Reflexive Arcade, starting in 2006.
 Gish Mobile, a version for J2ME, was developed by Hardwire and Erphenic Studios, published by Pixalon Studios, and distributed by GlobalFun.

 A sequel, Gish 2, was in development "for a couple months" at Cryptic Sea by November 2007.
 McMillen proposed Gish 2 to Microsoft in 2008 before developing Super Meat Boy instead.
 Gish 2 was formally put on hold in late 2008 for Cryptic Sea to focus on its other release, No Quarter.
 Austin released the Gish source code under GNU GPL-2.0-or-later in May 2010.
 In the same month, Gish became part of the first Humble Indie Bundle.
 It further appeared in the Humble Voxatron Debut in November 2011.
 In January 2020, celebrating the game's 15th anniversary, Austin and McMillen released an update for Gish with several quality-of-life improvements.
 Newgrounds user Tarhead designed the cover art for this version.